phpmyadmin/phpmyadmin/doc/config.rst

     :default: ``'input'``

     Defines which type of editing controls should be used for CHAR and VARCHAR columns.
+Applies to data editing and also to the default values in structure editing.
 Possible values are:

     * input - this allows to limit size of text to size of columns in MySQL, but has problems with newlines in columns